Family Law FAQ

 Q. I Have Primary Residential Custody Of My Children And I Wish To Move To Another State.
 What Steps Should I Take?

-A. New Jersey requires parents to satisfy specific requirements before a custodial parent can relocate a child.
+A. New Jersey requires parents to satisfy specific requirements before a custodial parent can relocate with the parties’ child.
 It is therefore important that you consult with a family law attorney to discuss your options.
-It will be necessary to obtain a court order before this relocation can go forward.
+It will be necessary to obtain a court order, or written consent of the other party, before this relocation can go forward.
 The court will ask for the input of both parents before making a determination.
 Since the noncustodial parent also has legal rights, it is always desirable for both parents to work out their issues and come to an agreement.
 This may entail allowing the noncustodial parent to have the children during an extended summer vacation or other such arrangement agreeable to both parents.
 A properly prepared consent order and agreement sometimes helps resolve disputes concerning the relocation.
-If such a consent order cannot be reached, then a motion seeking such relocation must be filed with the court, which must address numerous factors upon which the judge may make his or her decision.
-Failure to address these factors will almost certainly result in denial of your application, which is why it is critical to have legal counsel prepare such a motion on your behalf.
+If such a consent order cannot be reached, then a motion seeking such relocation must be filed with the court, which must address numerous factors – set forth in the New Jersey custody statute upon which the judge may make his or her decision.
+In making such decisions, the court must consider, first and foremost, the “best interests” of the child/children.
+Failure to address the required factors will almost certainly result in denial of your application, which is why it is critical to have legal counsel prepare such a motion on your behalf.

 Q. Will I Receive Alimony Or Spousal Support Following My Divorce?